vivaria/edisonrul.ing/docs/source/cards/destiny-hero-malicious.md

-# DESTINY HERO - MALICIOUS
+# Destiny Hero - Malicious

 > ① You can remove from play this card from your Graveyard to Special Summon 1 "Destiny Hero - Malicious" from your Deck.